ofeksadlo/CSGO-Aimbot-CNN/README.md

 In order to get a decent frames the model process in a second.
 I'v only used</br>
 the small fov for detecting opponents.</br>

-The higher the sensetivity the more snappy the aimbot is.
+The higher the sensetivity the more snappy the aimbot is.</br>

+As of for now the model is only trained for ct opponents.</br> So it's useless against terrorists.

+# Future plans
+1) Adding support for aiming on terrorist opponents.
+2) Adding support for sniper rifles.
+3) Adding spray control that will target the head.
+4) Adding keyboard conrtol to toggle aimbot On / Off.